Carla Berube

 Carla Berube (born September 2, 1975) is an American college basketball coach and former basketball player.
-She is the head coach of the Princeton Tigers women's basketball team, a position she has held since 2019.
-She previously spent seventeen years as the head coach of the women's basketball team at Tufts University, where she compiled a record of 384–96.
+She is the current head coach of Northwestern.

+She previously spent 17 years as the head coach of the women's basketball team at Tufts University, where she compiled a record of 384–96, followed by seven years at Princeton.
 Berube played college basketball for the UConn Huskies.

 Playing career

 Berube graduated from Oxford High School in Oxford, Massachusetts, where she played basketball, and won two state titles.
 She then played for Geno Auriemma at the University of Connecticut, where she scored 1,381 points and had a record of 132–8 record during her four years there.
 This included being a member of the 1995 team that went 35–0, winning the school's first national championship.

 Berube was selected by the New England Blizzard with the 21st selection in the 1997 ABL draft.
 She averaged 2.6 points in 46 games over two seasons before the league ceased operations in 1999.